hack-gpon/hack-gpon.github.io/_ont/ont-zte-f601.md

 ## Enable console redirection

-To see omcidebug messages on Telnet you need to perform this command (just first time of each connection):
+To see omcidebug messages on Telnet you need to execute this command (just the first time of each connection):

 ```sh
 redir printf